-Mr Black is a key surgeon at various clinics in the London area (including Harley Street Clinic, London and Ashtead Hospital, Surrey), and is the lead for venous and lymphoedema surgery at St Thomas' Hospital.
+Professor Black is also a key surgeon at various clinics in the London area (including Harley Street Clinic, London and Ashtead Hospital, Surrey), and is the surgical lead at St Thomas' Hospital.
 He holds several prominent positions in various vascular surgery organizations, including being on the committee for the European Venous Forum Hands On Workshop (EVF HOW) and is a programme director for the annual Charing Cross Vascular Symposium - one of the largest meetings of its type in the world.
 He was awarded the fellowship of the European Board of Vascular Surgery in 2011.

-Throughout his stellar career in vascular surgery, Mr Black has always been at the cutting edge of his field.
-After graduating from the University of the Witwatersrand Medical School in 1998, and working in South Africa for two years, Mr Black moved to the UK, where he completed a doctorate (MD) at St Mary's Hospital and Imperial College, London in 2006.
-His thesis was on the virtual reality-based training of surgeons to perform carotid surgery - research focussed on improving the safety and efficiency of surgical training, and supervised by Mr John Wolfe and Lord Ara Darzi.
+Throughout his stellar career in vascular surgery, Professor Black has always been at the cutting edge of his field.
+After graduating from the University of the Witwatersrand Medical School in 1998, and working in South Africa for two years, Professor Black moved to the UK, where he completed a doctorate (MD) at St Mary's Hospital and Imperial College, London in 2006.
+His thesis was on the virtual reality-based training of surgeons to perform carotid surgery - research focused on improving the safety and efficiency of surgical training, and supervised by Mr John Wolfe and Lord Ara Darzi.